 You’ll find it’s best to meet your open safari vehicle at the game reserve itself – saving you from getting blown about in the chilly temperatures at 5am!
 Your guide will arrange the tickets at the gate as you transfer your binoculars and camera gear from your car to your game vehicle – don’t forget your breakfast packs!

 There is no need to book to enter the Hluhluwe-Imfolozi Game Reserve and Umkhumbi’s only a 30 minute drive away!
 Just pay your entry at the gate and you are free to explore.
 Take one of our maps with you (you’ll get a full brief on where’s best to go).

 Meals for long days

 Want to get to the park as it opens at 6am?
-Take one of our homestyle breakfast packs for you to eat at your leisure in the park – You’ll find plenty of fantastic picnic sites, or you could even eat them as you wait for the elephants to cross the road.
+Take one of our breakfast packs for you to eat at your leisure in the park – you’ll find plenty of fantastic picnic sites, or you could even eat them as you wait for the elephants to cross the road.

 Where to stay

 Stay with us at Umkhumbi Lodge, of course!
 We are just 30 minute’s drive from Memorial Gate.

 If you’re travelling in open game vehicles, wear layers to stay warm to and from the park.
 It warms up later in the day – bring a bag to put your extra layers into!